jeffrey-xiao/papers/notes/designing-data-intensive-applications.md

 - _Shared-nothing architecture_ is called _horizontal scaling_

 2. Fault tolerance/high availability: Can use multiple machines to give you redundancy
-3. Latency: Choose data centers that is geographically close to users to minimize network latency
+3. Latency: Choose datacenters that is geographically close to users to minimize network latency

 ## Replication